Skip to main content

 Stage 3 - 30 June 2025

-Introducing Brisbane’s New Bus Network and metros on the M1 route (Eight Mile Plains to Roma Street).
+Launch of Brisbane’s New Bus Network and metros on the M1 route (Eight Mile Plains to Roma Street).

-Stage 4 - Late 2025
+Stage 4 - 29 September 2025

-Delivering the new Adelaide Street bus tunnel.
+Delivering the new Adelaide Street bus tunnel for bus and metro services.

 Stage 5 - Late 2025 onward

-Expanding services and exploring metro extensions.
+Expanding services and exploring metro expansions.

 Metro routes and stations